 Place the dates (along with any liquid that hasn’t been absorbed), cream cheese and ricotta in a blender and puree until very smooth.

 Remove the cheesecake base from the freezer and pour in the filling mixture.
 Gently tap the pan against the counter to remove any air bubbles.
 Refrigerate overnight before cutting.

 Run a spatula around the cheesecake and carefully remove the ring.
 Dust with the cacao/cocoa powder (optional) or chocolate shavings and serve!

 Use regular or low fat digestive biscuits.
 I discovered that low fat biscuits often contain marginally less fat but more sugar so decided to use regular biscuits.
 Personal choice.
 You can also use another base recipe if you like.

 Make ahead: You can make this cake ahead but do not dust with the cocoa powder until you are ready to serve it.
-To save time I also recommend preparing the cashew nuts the night before.

 Storing: Keep refrigerated, loosely covered, for up to 3 days.

-Freezing: After you’ve removed the side ring place the cake back in the freezer for 2-3 hours (do not dust with the cocoa).
+Freezing: After you’ve removed the side ring place the cake in the freezer for 2-3 hours (do not dust with the cocoa).
 Remove the bottom of the pan and either place the cheesecake back in the freezer until completely frozen or cut in half or into quarters and freeze smaller pieces.
 Once completely frozen place in a freezer bag or plastic container and freeze for up to 3 months.
 To serve either defrost completely or remove from the freezer about 40 minutes before serving to soften it a little without fully defrosting.
 Sprinkle with the cocoa just before serving.